-The prehistoric fauna at Cueva Negra includes remains of a extinct species that incldue a proboscidean (probably mammoth), rhinoceros, hyaena, bear, monkey (macaque), bison, wild horse, ibex, giant deer, fallow deer, boar, lynx, porcupine, badger, pike, rabbit, hare, tortoise, snakes, lizards and frogs,and 66 different bird species.
+The prehistoric fauna at Cueva Negra includes remains of a extinct species that include a proboscidean (probably mammoth), rhinoceros, hyaena, bear, monkey (macaque), bison, wild horse, ibex, giant deer, fallow deer, boar, lynx, porcupine, badger, pika, rabbit, hare, tortoise, snakes, lizards and frogs, and 66 different bird species.
 Several of these animals are, of course, no longer found in Western Europe nowadays.
-Of exceptional importance is presence of extinct rodents (several of which had become extinct 700,000-600,000 years ago, 0.7-0-6 Ma) studied by Murcia University-trained biologist Antonio López Jiménez (Hon.Treas. of MUPANTQUAT) whom you will probably meet during the 2021 field season: especially, the fossil Arvicoline voles Victoriamys chalinei, Mimomys savini, Stenocranius gregaloides, Terricola arvalidens, Pliomys episcopalis, and other extinct rodents include a fossil, Cricetulus (Allocricetus) bursae, whilst lagomorphs include early forms of rabbit, hare, and also the pika, Prolagus calpensis, that became extinct in Spain during the Middle Pleistocene.
-In 2018 Antonio's research was published in the early on-line edition of the prestigious international palaeontological journal which is Historical Biology and since 2020 is published in its print edition (see page 13 above).
-Pollen analysis conducted by

-Murcia University's Professor of Plant Evolution José Carrión with his colleagues Drs.
-Santiago Fernández Jiménez and Juan Ochando points to benign damp temperate conditions appropriate for the palaeontological identifications, perhaps the marine isotope stage 21 (MIS21) interglacial period that lasted from 868,000 to 814,000 years ago (0.868-0.814 Ma).
+Of exceptional importance is presence of extinct rodents (several of which had become extinct 700,000-600,000 years ago, 0.7-0-6 Ma) studied by Murcia University-trained biologist Antonio López Jiménez who teaches at a high school (he also is Hon.Treas. of MUPANTQUAT; you will probably meet him during the 2023 field season), especially, the fossil Arvicoline voles Victoriamys chalinei, Mimomys savini, Stenocranius gregaloides, Terricola arvalidens, Pliomys episcopalis, and other extinct rodents include a fossil, Cricetulus (Allocricetus) bursae, whilst lagomorphs include early forms of rabbit, hare, and also the pika, Prolagus calpensis, that became extinct in Spain during the Middle Pleistocene.
+In 2020 Antonio's research was published in the prestigious international palaeontological journal which is Historical Biology (vol. 32, 18-33).
+Pollen analysis conducted by Murcia University's Professor of Plant Evolution Dr. José Carrión with his colleagues Drs.
+Santiago Fernández Jiménez and Juan Ochando points to benign damp temperate conditions appropriate for the palaeontological identifications, perhaps the marine isotope stage 21 (MIS-21) interglacial period that lasted from 868,000 to 814,000 years ago (0.868-0.814 Ma).